When should you go to the doctor with injuries after a car accident?

 If you are injured in a car accident, it is critical that you seek medical attention as quickly as possible.
 If 911 is called, emergency services will be on the scene and you will have the option of letting them treat you, taking an ambulance to the hospital, or declining their services.

 However, it is important to understand that your mind and body can actually hide injuries after an accident.
-This is why you should seek medical attention quickly, even if you decline assistance at the scene.
+This is why you should seek a Cherry Hill NJ car accident lawyer and medical attention quickly, even if you decline assistance at the scene.

 There is ample evidence that an accident can trigger your body to produce hormones that act similar to morphine.
 These are known as endorphins.

 The stress and fear caused by the accident allows endorphins as well as adrenalin to mask any pain you may have from an injury.
 You may not even realize you were hurt for several days as your body slowly recovers from the shock of the crash.

 If you have ever been in an accident, even a minor one, you know that a day or two after the accident you feel much more pain than you did immediately after it happened.
 There have been people who claim that they felt perfectly fine at the accident scene and when they got home but, the next day, they felt as if they had been run over by a truck.

 These are not people who simply want to “get rich quick” from an accident settlement.
 They are telling the truth as the adrenaline and endorphins helped protect them from the pain initially.

 Anyone who has symptoms after an accident, even if it is a few days later, needs to see a doctor.
 Symptoms such as pain, dizziness, nausea, feeling different than normal, etc. need to be checked as soon as possible.